-This fascinating material contains many of the elements in the periodic table and according to certain crystal healing references, it can be used for its shielding properties which come about because of its unique formation.
+This fascinating stone contains many of the elements in the periodic table and according to certain crystal healing references, it can be used for its shielding properties which come about because of its unique formation.
 As well as being carried, shungite may be placed on computers and attached to cell phones to eliminate the negative effects they have on sensitive human energy systems.
 It is also said to be beneficial for the relief of stress and fatigue.

 Shungite tumbled stones